git-dhruv/Hop-Skip-and-Jump/report/observations.md

  - *Diagnosis:* One foot was landed, and not the other.
  - *Solution:* I changed the phase switch definition to any of the foot in contact instead of both.

+## Adjusting gains for torso landing and feet

+### Logs: 12-01_23-17 to 12-01_23-54

+Idea: Torso angle and torso posotion graph animation